anoma/nspec/docs/tutorial/engines/index.juvix.md

 [^X]: Note that in TLA⁺, pre-conditions of actions are present in the guise of the `ENABLED` predicate.

-[^Y]: Arriving messages that do not trigger any "non-trivial" guarded action are added to the mailbox they are addressed, time is incremented by a default delay, and nothing else changes.

 [^G]: Local time is still in alpha stage, but it could be used to implement busy waiting;